 cloud-start/main> pull @unison/cloud-start/releases/latest

-You'll implement the ex1_quickstart.deploy function, which will deploy the service to the Cloud and return a URI to call it.
+You'll implement the ex1_quickstart.deploy function, which will deploy a service to the Cloud and return a URI to call it.

 📝 Instructions

-To get started, run the following command in the UCM:
+To get started, run the edit command in the UCM:

 cloud-start/main> edit exercises.ex1_quickstart.deploy

-• Deploy the pre-made helloWorld.logic as an HTTP service with deployHttp
+• It deploys helloWorld.logic as an HTTP service with deployHttp

-• Create a static name for the service with ServiceName.named
+• It creates a static name for the service with ServiceName.named

-• Assign the name to the deployed service with ServiceName.assign
+• It assigns the name to the deployed service with ServiceName.assign

 helloWorld.logic : HttpRequest ->{Exception, Log} HttpResponse